katisunray/katisunray.github.io/src/content/products/greeting-cards/collections/art-painting.md

 ---

 Discover painterly gradients paired with thoughtful sentiments inspired by sunset skies.
-Painted with oil paint on canvas in Toronto, then photographed as a high resolution image for the art prints and greeting cards.
+Painted with acrylic paint on canvas in Toronto, then photographed as a high resolution image for the art prints and greeting cards.